 Key Points About the Nutritionist Series

-The presentation is in English on Cisco’s WebEx platform, approximately 60 minutes in length.
+The presentation is in English using the Zoom Webinars platform and approximately 60 minutes in length.

 Spanish, Mandarin, and Portuguese language webinars are simultaneously translated and transmitted through other platforms.